Saturday, 30 September 2023

 ** It's a minor point, but one of my favourite things in this book is the fact that Nahum Ludd manages to assert authority over these three Space Marines even when they're in the thick of combat-readiness.
 Pretty badass for a junior commissar.

 *** This is also one of my favourite bits - the Chaos ships that follow them out of the warp all shout their own names over and over through the vox, like giant metal evil Pokémon.
-The best of which has to be TORMAGEDDON MONSTRUM REX! - I mean, if that isn't the silliest most extreme names for an evil spaceship you've ever heard I don't know what to say to you.
+The best of which has to be TORMAGEDDON MONSTRUM REX! - I mean, if that isn't one of the silliest most extreme names for an evil spaceship you've ever heard I don't know what to say to you.

-Friday 21 April 2023
+Friday, 21 April 2023

 Blood Pact

 This book is the twelfth in Dan Abnett's Gaunt's Ghosts series - and while still harrowing and full of threat in many places, I think this is probably one of the most entertaining of the bunch.
-It reads like a bloody Guy Ritchie film, with all the various playing faffing about and colliding and trying to second-guess each other against a backdrop of apathetic violence.
+It reads like a bloody Guy Ritchie film, with all the various players faffing about and colliding and trying to second-guess each other against a backdrop of apathetic violence.
 This story is, with very little stretch of exaggeration, Traitor General in reverse: that is to say, Imperial forces are holding a traitorous general from the Blood Pact (an elite Chaos force) prisoner - and a crack-team of Chaos infiltrators have come to Balhaut (where as it happens the Tanith First are on a well-earned break after the horrors of Jago) to come and assassinate him.
 I know I'd read this before but for some reason remembered hardly anything of what happens in it - sure, there are moments of extreme violence and horror - but it's also a very funny book.
 The meddling of the Inquisition again rears its head with interesting consequences, and the band of outlaw Tanith who contribute heavily to saving the day are probably my favourite subplot.
 I also really appreciate Gaunt's commandeering of an agoraphobic coroner to help them win out over the loyalist Blood Pact infiltrators.
 A lot of fun.
 And no serious losses on the Good Guy front!
 I know that's a spoiler but it's very rare to have a Ghosts novel where you can genuinely relax in knowledge of that.
 One final thing - I know in his Inquisitor novels (see Eisenhorn, Ravenor, Bequin etc) Abnett has shown us intriguing glimpses of the non-frontline "normal life" of Imperial worlds before, but it's cool to see how the Tanith First adapt (or in Rawne & co.'s case, refuse to) to life among such relatively safe normality.

-Wednesday 19 April 2023
+Wednesday, 19 April 2023

 Only in Death